Seattle Chapter 11 Bankruptcy Attorneys

 Shareholders and Other Business Owners

-Shareholders or owners of a business entity may be required to contribute money or assets to the plan in order to retain ownership of the reorganized company.
-This is because owners are the lowest priority of creditors in bankruptcy, so they can only keep their interest (without additional contribution) if everyone of higher priority gets paid in full.
+Shareholders may be required to contribute money or assets to the plan in order to retain ownership of the reorganized company.
+This is because owners are the lowest priority of creditors in bankruptcy, so they can only keep their interest if everyone of higher priority gets paid in full.
 This is known as the Absolute Priority Rule.

 The Chapter 11 Trustee